 Showy fleabane (aka showy, aspen or splendid fleabane/daisy) is indeed, quite splendid.
 Its flowers are abundant, deep purple, with an impressively long bloom time; adding a full season of dramatic flare and attracting butterflies and pollinators to your meadowscape or perennial beds.
 By autumn, the leaves become spaces and turn red and purple, and flowers mature into fluffy white seed heads.

-- Light requirements: full sun, part sun / part shade, full shade
+- Light requirements: full sun to full shade

-- Moisture requirements: moist to dry, well-drained soil
+- Moisture requirements: moist to dry soil, well-drained soil

 - Bloom Time: June - September